 From our customers:

-“My guests love the convenience of not having to bring any equipment and having the ambience of an outdoor hotel.
+“My guests love the convenience of not having to bring any equipment and having the ambiance of an outdoor hotel.
 The quality has been outstanding and we have not had any maintenance issues since installation over three years ago.”

 Another reason operators may put off doing necessary yurt maintenance is that they’re worried about the cost.
 They don’t want their lack of experience to cause them to pay for something they don’t need or, conversely, not buy enough of something they do need.
-For instance, as we alluded to before, a yurt operator who invests in a power washer when all they need is soap and a brush will soon realize they’ve wasted their money.

 The best way to prevent overspending or return trips to the supply store is to know, in advance, all the materials you need to do your maintenance.
-If you’re new to the yurt business, check the list below to see what you’ll need to buy.

 Recommended yurt maintenance tools

-Here’s the inventory you’ll need to complete a well-rounded maintenance project and get your yurt looking great for guests.
+Here’s the inventory you’ll need to complete a well-rounded maintenance project and get your yurt looking great for guests

 • Ladders: For small yurts, two 8-foot ladders.
 For large yurts, one 8-foot ladder and one 12-foot ladder.